LuisR-jpg/MUFRAMEX/Challenge.md

 # Coding challenge

-We're give sequences of actions, poses.
+We're given sequences of actions, poses.

 It was created by 11 professional actor subjects.
 Doing 15 scenarios.